SHIPWRECKS

 The night was foggy and while both vessels had radar equipment, the signals were misinterpreted.
 The two collided, a destiny seemingly as inevitable as that in any Greek tragedy.
 Andrea Doria was holed and immediately began to list.
 Stockholm's bow section was completely torn off.

 Andrea Doria sank, but Stockholm survived.
 Forty-six people aboard Andrea Doria and five from Stockholm died in the collision.
-Because Andrea Doria sank comparatively slowly, and because (in conformity to the post-Titanic rules) both ships carried adequate numbers of lifeboats the loss of life was lower than it might have been in other circumstances.
+Because Andrea Doria sank comparatively slowly, because (in conformity with the post-Titanic rules) both ships carried adequate numbers of lifeboats, and thanks to the presence of other vessels in the busy shipping lanes off Nantucket, the loss of life was lower than it might have been in other circumstances.

 I remember this incident well.
 I was nine years old and it was sensational news in New York City: at least one newspaper put out an "Extra!" section, the only time I remember that happening.
 TV stations sent out helicopters to cover the sinking and films were run on the news stations that evening.